python-lsp/cookiecutter-pylsp-plugin/README.md

 pip install -U cookiecutter
 ```

-Generate a Python package project:
+Generate a pylsp plugin project:

 ```
 cookiecutter https://github.com/lieryan/cookiecutter-pylsp-plugin
 ```

+Follow the prompts to configure your plugin project.

 Install your plugin to the same environment as `pylsp` so that it can discover
 your plugin.